 Suzanne oversees IWM’s engagement with the academic community and works to embed and develop research as a key function of IWM.
 Former roles include editing the IWM Review and leading the team which created the Holocaust Exhibition opened in 2000.
 She has been Principal Investigator on two AHRC-funded projects – Whose Remembrance?
 (2012-13) which investigated the state of awareness of the history of colonial involvement in the two world wars, and on the network which investigated the archive of the BBC Monitoring Service (2015-16).
 She is currently Co-Investigator on the AHRC-funded network UNTV in Croatia and Bosnia –Herzegovina.
-Suzanne co-chairs the Independent Research Organisations Consortium; co-chaired the Royal Historical Society’s working group on equality and diversity (2019); is co-editor of Palgrave Macmillan’s series The Holocaust and its contexts; and a trustee of the Freud Museum.
+Suzanne co-chaired the Independent Research Organisations Consortium; co-chaired the Royal Historical Society’s working group on equality and diversity (2019); is co-editor of Palgrave Macmillan’s series The Holocaust and its contexts; and a trustee of the Freud Museum.
 She has published widely, most recently Wartime London in Paintings (2020).

 Chris Cooper is Senior Curator in the Contemporary Conflict team.
 He is responsible for developing the museum’s collections relating to the Iraq War and counter-ISIS operations in Iraq and Syria.
 He is the IWM lead on the Social Media in Conflict Research Project, working in collaboration with Dr Charlie Winter of King’s College London.
 His current research themes include social media and its influence on the conflict environment and how ISIS used the social media sphere to disseminate propaganda.